Aemony/Win11-WebSearchProviders/README.md

 ## Privacy policy

-As the solution is dependent on a Cloudflare worker acting as a proxy to facilitate communication between Windows 11 (Bing) and DuckDuckGo or Google, Cloudflare's worker is also collecting some diagnostics data from each connection made.
-This data is only retained for 3 days and only referenced if they are needed for troubleshooting purposes.
+As the solution is dependent on a Cloudflare worker acting as a proxy to facilitate communication between Windows 11 (Bing) and DuckDuckGo or Google, Cloudflare's worker may occasionally be enabled to collect some diagnostics data from each connection made.
+The worker logs are only enabled for development or troubleshooting purposes, and once collected is only retained for 3 days.

 ## License